We received a great feedback from our first run of inspiring Facebook ad campaigns. Today you’re lucky because we will bring another round.

 One of Cialdini’s principles of persuasion is scarcity.

-Here’s a good example of Facebook ad that shows scarcity.
+Here’s a good example of Facebook ads in the Philippines that shows scarcity.
 MetroDeal Manila offers an overnight luxury getaway that is only for grab within 48 hours.

 People are more likely to buy if the offer only stands for a limited time.